EarlPitts/msc-thesis/contents/03_concurrent.md

 If an actor malfunctions, it can simply be restarted, without affecting the other parts of the system.

 It's also important to mention that unlike most other runtimes that use the operating system to create new threads, the BEAM has its own scheduler, and it creates its own processes.
-These lightweight processes have much smaller overhead and memory footprint compared to OS threads, and its not uncommon for applications running on the BEAM to have thousands or even hundreds of thousands processes running concurrently.
+These lightweight processes have much smaller overhead and memory footprint compared to OS threads, and its not uncommon for applications running on the BEAM to have thousands or even hundreds of thousands of processes running concurrently.
 This level of concurrency would not only be extremely hard to manage with shared-memory, but due to the need of locking, it would also be very inefficient.

 Because of this ease, with which one can create programs that are highly concurrent in their nature, most programs written in Erlang at least some kind of concurrent behaviour.
 As our goal is to provide a way to check refactorings of any Erlang program, it was necessary to widen our scope to the language constructs that create these concurrent behaviours.

-This chapter first describes how we used parse transformation, introduced in $\ref{parse-transform}$, to create the necessary context that processes expect.
+This chapter first describes how we used parse transformation, introduced in $\ref{parse-transformation}$, to create the necessary context that processes expect.
 Then we go over some problems related to certain types of messages being slightly different based on the sending process, and our proposed solution for these issues.

 ## Setting Up The Context